 Tips for Women with Fructose Intolerance

 Healthy intestines are important for digestion.
 Inflammation of the intestines can cause problems.
 Allergies and intolerances can harm the intestines.
 Antioxidants help prevent inflammation and protect the intestines.
-Green leafy vegetables are rich in fiber and other nutrients.
-Fiber helps cleanse the body and protects against disease.
+Green leafy vegetables are rich in fibre and other nutrients.
+Fibre helps cleanse the body and protects against disease.

 Fructose hides in many products.
 It’s found in yogurt, sausage, breads, cakes, cookies, and more.
 Processes foods often contain fructose.
 Avoiding these items helps prevent fructose intake.
 Soda contains high amounts of isolated fructose.

 Fructose is sweeter than glucose, but it is easier to digest.
 Sprinkling vegetables with glucose makes them more palatable.
 This is especially true for fruit.
 Small amounts of glucose help to make fruit more palatable.
 Too much glucose may cause stomach upset.

 Train your body to tolerate fructose by eating it in small amounts.
 Consider a food diary to monitor your intake.
 Avoid high fructose corn syrup as much as possible.

 Eating low-fructose foods can be difficult for many people.
 With these tips, you can enjoy your meals while staying healthy.
 Know your tolerance levels for fructose.
 Train your body to accept more fructose daily.
 Learn how to prepare a romantic meal for your loved one.